“Do what you do so well that they will want to see it again and bring their friends.” – Walt Disney

 You need three variables to calculate this rate:

-- Number of customers at the start of a given time period (S)
+- No. of customers at the start of a given time period (S)

-- Number of customers at the end of the given time period (E)
+- Customers at the end of the given time period (E)

-- Number of new customers added over the duration of that period (N)
+- No. of new customers added over the duration of that period (N)

 Your Customer Retention Rate = ((E-N)/S) *100

-This metric can give you the percent of customers lost during a period of time.
+This metric can give you the percentage of customers lost during a period of time.
 Generally, businesses with lower customer retention rates have high churn rates.